Types of Pool Cleaners: What’s the Difference?

 I may earn a commission if you make a purchase, at zero additional cost to you.
 This in no way impacts my research process or opinions.

 The XtremepowerUS Climb Wall Pool Cleaner is also popular with pool owners.
-A little less cleaning power than the Zodiac option above, but incredibly affordable.
+A little less cleaning power than the Zodiac option above, but it is incredibly affordable.

 XtremepowerUS Climb Wall Pool Cleaner